StatsProIO/StatsPro/README.md

     ```bash
     make rebuild-local
     ```
+2. Manually connect to the database with username `postgres` and password `postgres` create a `marble_metrics` database.
-2. Now you'll need to SSH into the app container to install all Javascript and PHP dependencies and run our Vite server.
+3. Now you'll need to SSH into the app container to install all Javascript and PHP dependencies and run our Vite server.
 This will compile and serve up our frontend resources.
     ```bash
     docker-composer exec app /bin/bash
     cd src